ATLAS: Adaptive Trading with LLM AgentS Through Dynamic Prompt Optimization and Multi-Agent Coordination: Limitations

 \section{Limitations}

-Our scope-controlled experiments reveal how prompt optimization interacts with sequential decisions but necessarily limit breadth.
-We study three equities over regime-specific, two-month windows with daily decisions; sufficient to isolate adaptation effects but not to generalize across assets or market conditions.
-Results should thus be read as behavioral evidence of \emph{Adaptive-OPRO}, not as market-wide performance claims.
+Following prior LLM-agent and market-simulation work, we focus on three liquid equities over two-month, regime-specific windows with daily decisions to reduce confounding from asset heterogeneity and shifting market structure.
+This isolates adaptation effects under a shared interface but does not support generalization across assets, sectors, horizons, or macro conditions.
+Results should be read as behavioral evidence about \emph{Adaptive-OPRO}, not as market-wide performance claims.

-Agents operate in an order-level simulator that enforces trading semantics while abstracting market microstructure.
-This improves control and attribution but omits execution frictions, so absolute returns may differ under richer dynamics.
-We use end-of-day decisions with a windowed ROI score chosen for stability rather than universality across horizons or volatility regimes.
+End-of-day decisions provide stable feedback for optimization under delayed, noisy outcomes, but prevent agents from reacting to intraday moves or capturing timing-dependent behaviors.
+The frictionless execution assumption discussed in Section~\ref{sec:exp} also means that strategies sensitive to fill quality, such as high-turnover or large-size policies, would need revalidation under a microstructure-aware simulator before any live-trading claim.